michmech/nvh/README.md

-# nvh
+# Name-Value Hierarchy (NVH)

-Name-Value Hierarchy: a lightweight markup language for lexical data
+NVH is lightweight lexicographic markup language.
+Why does the world need one?
+Because XML is hell and JSON is worse (and YAML isn't good enough).

+This is work in early stages of progress.
+Nothing to see here yet.